dtuskippy/reading-notes/401/class-18.md

       * a managed experience, so you won't be SSH-ing into servers to upgrade the crypto libraries;
       * a small, simple API allowing for simple key-value access as well as more advanced query patterns.
 2. Under what circumstances would you recommend DynamoDB over MongoDB?
-    * Depends on use case of course, but if you're largely an AWS shop, it may make sense to go with DynamoDB due to tigther integration with other AWS services, and you'll get economies of scale on management side.
+    * Depends on use case of course, but if you're largely an AWS shop, it may make sense to go with DynamoDB due to tigther integration with other AWS services, and you'll get economies of scale on the management side.

 ## [AWS DynamoDB](https://aws.amazon.com/dynamodb/)